Microsorex/ynodesktop-totem/README.md

 ![ynodesk](https://user-images.githubusercontent.com/2998216/201456135-270da105-a4fa-4976-a69a-3a69e5d3fe59.png)

-A desktop client for [Yume Nikki Online](https://ynoproject.net/) with Discord Rich Presence.
+A desktop client for [Yume Nikki Online](https://ynoproject.net/) with Discord Rich Presence, updated for support with Collective Unconscious.
 Show your friends what game you're playing and what room you're in.
 Also looks pretty cool as an installed program.
 Created as a simple Electron wrapper around the website, with discord-rpc and some hacks to make save exporting/importing work.